0fner/SyncFSToRaumfeld/README.md

 SyncFSToRaumfeld
 ================
-SyncFSToRaumfeld is a Python program for integrating a Frontier Silicon Smart radio (e.g., Teufel Musicstation, Teufel Radio 3sixty) into the Teufel Raumfeld multiroom system.
+SyncFSToRaumfeld is a Python program for integrating a Frontier Silicon smart radio (e.g., Teufel Musicstation or Radio 3sixty) into the Teufel Raumfeld multiroom system.
 You need a Teufel Streamer connected to the AUX input port of the smart radio and a dedicated computer such as a Raspberry Pi running SyncFSToRaumfeld.
 SyncFSToRaumfeld automatically switches the smart radio to the AUX input when the Teufel Streamer starts playback, and switches back to the previous smart radio input and power state when playback stops.

 ![Image](overview.png "overview")